username6379/simple-chat/readme.md

 It leverages the speed of FastAPI, the pub/sub capabilities of Redis, and WebSockets for seamless, instant communication.

 However, I did my best to design it in a such way that would be easy to swap Redis pub/sub with any other message broker.
-This can be done because of abstract class "ChatStream" and "ChatStorage, implement using your beloved message broker.
+This can be done by inheriting and implementing abstract classes "ChatStream" and "ChatStorage.

 The application is designed to be lightweight, with a strict and predictable approach to how users connect and interact within chat rooms.